Get insider access

 55" 65" 75" 85"

 The Sony X90L/X90CL and the Panasonic W95A are similar TVs and excel in different ways.
 The Sony has a slight edge regarding SDR brightness and reflection handling, so it overcomes a bit more glare in a bright room.
 The Sony is also the more accurate TV in both SDR and HDR, meaning it stays closer to the content creator's intent.
-On the other hand, the Panasonic has lower input lag, supports 144Hz, and displays slightly more vibrant colors and deeper blacks.
+On the other hand, the Panasonic has lower input lag, supports 144Hz, and displays slightly more vibrant colors.
 However, you can't use VRR and local dimming simultaneously on the Panasonic, so you must trade in a lot of contrast for a tear-free gaming experience, which is a major drawback.

 Hisense QD7N [QD7, QD75N] QLED